 Our key budget assumptions are shown in Table 5, with detailed data sources provided in Appendix B. All figures are in USD for 2018.

-For health, we estimate a cost of \$110 per person for LICs and \$175 per person for OLIDCs.
-For education we estimate a cost of \$330 per student for LICs and \$525 per student in OLIDCs.
-We also assume that the studentaged population (age 4-18) is approximately one-third of the total population, so that the costs per-capita are one-third of the costs per student, in other words \$110 in the LICs and \$175 in the OLIDCs.
+For health, we estimate a cost of US\$110 per person for Low-Income Developing Countries (LICs) and US\$175 per person for the Other Low-Income Developing Countries (OLIDCs).

+For education we estimate a cost of US\$330 per student for LICs and US\$525 per student in OLIDCs.
+We also assume that the student-aged population (age 4-18) is approximately one-third of the total population, so that the costs per-capita are one-third of the costs per student, in other words US\$110 in the LICs and US\$175 in the OLIDCs.

 Estimates for infrastructure, biodiversity conservation, and social protection are also shown in the table.
 Once again, we underscore that these point estimates in fact reflect a range of costs that will differ country by country and vary over time.

 The budget needs for infrastructure are complex.
-Recent estimates of SDG-related infrastructure costs show that the needs vary widely by country but are typically on the order of 12-15% of GDP per year during 2018-2030 for LIDCs for which calculations have been made.
-Yet only a portion of those needs will be met through budget outlays, with other parts being raised through market borrowing or mixed public-private provision of public services, such as in PPPs.
+Recent estimates of SDG-related infrastructure costs show that the needs vary widely by country but are typically on the order of 12-15 percent of GDP per year during 2018-2030 for LIDCs for which calculations have been made.
+Yet only a portion of those needs will be met through budget outlays, with other parts being raised through market borrowing or mixed publicprivate provision of public services, such as in PPPs.
 We do not yet have precise estimates of how much of the overall infrastructure needs can realistically be mobilized through market financing and how much will require domestic budget financing.
-We use a rounded number, 10% of GDP per year, as the estimate for the budgetary needs for infrastructure, assuming that the budget must be the main source, in order to ensure universal access to modern infrastructure services.
-While the private sector could cover some of the costs, the government is ultimately responsible for the most basic aspects of national infrastructure More precise estimates will have to be made in the future on a country-by-country basis.
+We use a rounded number, 10 percent of GDP per year, as the estimate for the budgetary needs for infrastructure, assuming that the budget must be the main source, in order to ensure universal access to modern infrastructure services.
+While the private sector could cover some of the costs, the government is ultimately responsible for the most basic aspects of national infrastructure.
+More precise estimates will have to be made in the future on a country-by-country basis.